Go to the bottom of this page |

 Lymphedema doesn't have anything to do with blood vessels.

 When you have lymphedema your lymph system is not working properly.
-The lymph fluid in your limbs, cannot be abducted and heaps up.
-That's where the swelling comes from.
+The lymph fluid in your limbs,

 Good luck,